Group Retirement Savings Plan (Perco)

 Warning

-in the event of the death of the beneficiary, there is no time limit imposed on the rights holders to make the application.
+In the event of the beneficiary's death, there is no time limit imposed on rights holders to make the application.
 However, they will not benefit from the non-taxation of capital if they apply more than 6 months after death.

 Exiting the Perco